OmriFialkov/flask-catexer-app-actions/README.md

 ### **CI/CD Flow Breakdown**

+Below is a high-level overview of how the flask app functions from development to deployment:

 1. **Code Push & CI/CD Pipeline Trigger**
    When new code is pushed to the app/ path in the repository, GitHub Actions automatically detects the change and triggers the CI/CD pipeline.
 This ensures that every update follows a structured, automated deployment process.